kamrahul/nginx-docker-loadbalancer/README.md

 # Nginx docker setup

+## How to run the application

+1. Docker compose file up command to run containers
+    1. Docker for Application One
+    2. Docker for Application Two
+    3. Docker for Nginx

-# Setting up for nginx
+## Setting up for nginx

 1. create folder conf.d/custom.conf
 2. Add conf to listen 80
 3. Setting up proxy_pass

-# Understanding the Nginx Conf file
+## Understanding the Nginx Conf file

 ```python

 # server {} is the main code block